grokadegames/webgl-mcp/README.md

 # Grokade Games WebGL-MCP

 A Model Context Protocol (MCP) server for analyzing and optimizing WebGL games.
-This server provides tools for Cursor IDE to analyze WebGL applications, optimize performance, and provide insights into WebGL-based games and applications.
+This server provides tools to analyze WebGL applications, optimize performance, and provide insights into WebGL-based games and applications.

 ## Features